 When to Replace Your Water Heater

-Is your water heater in need of replacing?
-Comfort Masters Service Experts is here with a couple signs to look for when choosing whether it’s time to purchase a new water heating system.
+Should you replace your water heater?
+Service Experts Heating, Air Conditioning & Plumbing is here with a few signs to look for when choosing whether it’s time to invest in a new water heating system.

 Age

-If your water heater gets annual maintenance, you can expect it to operate around 10 years, depending on the number of people living in your home.
-Once your water heater reaches 10 years, it’s likely time to seriously consider replacement, especially before a leak happens.
+If your water heater receives routine maintenance, you can expect it to operate around a decade, depending on how many people live in the home.
+When your water heater reaches 10 years, it’s likely time to seriously discuss replacement, especially before a leak causes any damage.

 Rusty Water

-If the water from your water heater (hot side pipes) is streaming out rusty, it might be a sign that your water heater is rusting on the inside.
-This could result in a leak, not to mention polluted water.
-Ask an expert plumber to have them see if your water heater system is getting ready to fail on you.
+If the water from your water heater (hot side pipes) is coming out rusty, it might be a sign that your water heater is rusting on the inside.
+This could cause a leak, not to mention contaminated water.
+Ask an expert plumber to have them see if your water heater system is getting ready to give out.

-Booming or thumping sounds coming from your water heater can be a sign that sediment has built up on the foundation of the tank.
-This means your water heating system will be less efficient and will have to use more gas or electricity to heat your water, creating higher water heating bills.
-It also means that the extra time spent heating your water could result in more damage on your tank, possibly generating cracks or leaks.
+Rumbling or banging sounds coming from your water heater can be a signal that deposit has built up on the bottom of the tank.
+This means your water heating system will be less efficient and will require more gas or electricity to heat your water, resulting in higher water heating bills.
+It also means that the extra time spent heating your water could produce more damage on your tank, possibly generating cracks or leaks.

 Water

-If you notice water around your water heater tank, you could have a leak.
-Contact an expert plumber to come out and investigate and they can give you a quote on a new water heater if necessary.
+If you see water around your water heater tank, you could have a leak.
+Ask an expert plumber to come out and investigate and they can provide you a quote on a new water heater if necessary.